hsf-training/hsf-training-cicd/_episodes/12-the-spy-game.md

 teaching: 5
 exercises: 10
 objectives:
-  - Add custom environment variables
+  - Add custom environment variables.
-  - Learn how to give your CI/CD Runners access to private information
+  - Learn how to give your CI/CD Runners access to private information.
 questions:
   - How can I give my GitLab CI job private information?
 hidden: false
 keypoints:
-  - Service accounts provide an extra layer of security between the outside world and your account
+  - Service accounts provide an extra layer of security between the outside world and your account.
-  - Environment variables in GitLab CI/CD allow you to hide protected information from others who can see your code
+  - Environment variables in GitLab CI/CD allow you to hide protected information from others who can see your code.
 ---

-Note that you need to follow the steps in this chapter only if you are trying to use the file in CERN restricted space.
-If you used the file in public space you can skip to the next chapter.
+Note that you need to follow the steps in this chapter only if you are trying to use the file in the CERN restricted space.
+If you used the file in a public space, you can skip to the next chapter.

-So we're nearly done with getting the merge request for the CI/CD up and running but we need to deal with this error:
+So we're nearly done with getting the merge request for the CI/CD up and running, but we need to deal with this error:

 ~~~
 $ ./skim root://eosuser.cern.ch//eos/user/g/gstark/AwesomeWorkshopFeb2020/GluGluToHToTauTau.root skim_ggH.root 19.6 11467.0 0.1